Bezirkskomitee-Chemnitz/Bezirkskomitee-Chemnitz.github.io/pages/mathematik/index.md

 ---
 title: Mathematik
-# the URL for the faculty navigation link is configured within the topnav and must be the same as this permalink
+# the url for the faculty navigation link is configured within the topnav and must be the same as this permalink
 permalink: mathematik/
 date: 2022-10-26
 ---